 Sound-based microinterventions use sound and music to facilitate personal growth and development.
 Activities like deep listening, rhythmic exercises, vocalizations, and soundscapes offer benefits such as enhanced self-awareness, stress reduction, improved focus, and a creative outlet.

-The versatile toolbox caters to individual needs, benefiting students, educators, facilitators, and other professionals interested in personal development through creative practices.
+The versatile toolkit caters to individual needs, benefiting students, educators, facilitators, and other professionals interested in personal development through creative practices.
 Ultimately, the project aims to holistically develop students, equipping them to meet contemporary challenges with emotional and social competence.

 "In a series of short listening exercises, participants are gradually challenged in expanding their awareness of self, others and their imagination."

-As a recipient of the prestigious Comenius Senior Fellowship, Kasia is now working on developing a more comprehensive program based on the toolbox.
+As a recipient of the prestigious Comenius Senior Fellowship, Kasia is now working on developing a more comprehensive program based on the toolkit.
 This program will include enhanced versions of the interventions and will be supported by a dedicated team of colleagues specializing in arts-based methods.

 This project has lead to the following results: